5 Tools Every Startup Needs

 Millennials may have a bigger budget to start their own company than they initially think.
 With car loans trending downward and millennials not having to worry about home mortgages, this generation has more disposable income than generations past.
 More of this type of income is being used for experiences, rather than materialistic goods- and starting your own company is one experience worth pursuing.
 Don’t let the challenges deter you from pursuing your dreams.
 Instead, be creative.
 There are many affordable tools out there that will help play a role in your company’s success.
-We broke down the top 5 tools that every company should have to help assure success without breaking the bank.
+We broke down the top 5 tools every startup needs to assure success without breaking the bank.

 No matter what your work location is, remote or otherwise, it’s easy to secure your company’s confidential information, making sure it’s both backed-up, secured and properly stored.
 Dropbox helps make the everyday workflow more seamless and streamlined.
 About 200,000 businesses are using Dropbox Business, making it one of the go-to platforms in the industry.
 With cloud storage having increasing popularity, it’s time to find the right file sharing platform for your growing company.

 During the early stages of a startup, it’s important to get your brand and message out to the masses.
 MailChimp has many integrations and features that allow users to start marketing campaigns and target their next customer through their email marketing functionality.
 With MailChimp’s comprehensive reports, they make it easy to track the success and areas of growth for each marketing campaign.

 Additionally, MailChimp has a versatile marketing automation solution that tracks consumer behavior.
 MailChimp helps get your company’s emails to the right people at the right time.
 From tracking past buying habits and preferences to previous purchases, MailChimp will help your company establish a detailed image of the buyer, making sure that each customer has a specific marketing approach.